 with similarity to mammalian scavenger receptors.

-NH2-terminal signal sequence, a potential transmembrane domain, and a short
+a hydrophobic NH2-terminal signal sequence, a potential transmembrane domain,

-\ cells with anti-FLAG antibodies showed a diffuse reticular pattern that colocalized\
+with anti-FLAG antibodies showed a diffuse reticular pattern that colocalized

 - statement: RNAi knockdown of abu-1 causes ER stress and is lethal for ER-stressed